wp-plugins/wp-members/readme.txt

 == Installation ==

 WP-Members&trade; is designed to run "out-of-the-box" with no modifications to your WP installation necessary.
 Please follow the installation instructions below.
 We have found that most of the support issues that arise are a result of improper installation or simply not following directions.

+= Basic Install: =

+We recommend following the instructions in the [Quick Start Guide](http://butlerblog.com/wp-members/wp-members-quick-start-guide/).
 There is also a [Users Guide available](http://butlerblog.com/wp-members/) that covers all of the plugin's features in more depth.

-= Basic Install: =

 1. Upload the `/wp-members/` directory and its contents to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress&reg;